turntwodigital/t2d-tf-module-dataform/README.md

 - Creates a Google Dataform repository and release
 - Connects an (external) Git repo
+- Optionally, create a webhook that sends info on failed actions within a workflow run
 - Optionally, you can set up a trigger workflow that runs the Dataform models tagged with `ga4` when the raw Google Analytics 4 (GA4) export is ready (only possible for daily exports)
 - Creates a Google Cloud Function that can be used in a BigQuery Remote UDF, to send notifications